White War: The Ortles-Cevedale sector

+Capture of Trento

+With the Italian victory at the battle of Vittorio Veneto, General Tassoni's 7th Army began the last high mountain campaign: the III Alpine group passed the Stelvio Pass and descended on Trafoi, while other Alpine units crossed the Gavia Pass and the Passo del Tonale and reached Peio and Fucine; from Adamello the Italian troops marched on Pinzolo, with the final objective of Merano and Bolzano.
+Along the Sarca valley, the 4th Division reached Tione and continued towards Trento; Without encountering much resistance, the Pavia brigade pushed its vanguards up to Arco, upstream from Riva del Garda.
+On the afternoon of 3 November the troops of the 1st Army reached Trento: the first departments to enter the city were at 3.15pm the cavalrymen of the "Alessandria" cavalry regiment, the Arditi of the XXIV assault department, the Alpini of the IV group; later the troops of the Pistoia brigade also arrived.

 Prisoners of war

 The effort of maintaining a solid front line in such extreme conditions was enormous and required enormous reserves of labour.
-For this reason, the Austro-Hungarian command compelled the local inhabitants of the valleys behind the front line — including women and children — to work for them.
+For this reason, the Austro-Hungarian command compelled the local inhabitants of the valleys behind the front line – including women and children – to work for them.

 As these were not sufficient, the Austrians also drafted in prisoners of war captured on the eastern front, although the Hague Convention of 1907 prohibited this.
 These men were made to do the hardest and riskiest jobs, such as the construction of cableways and trails.
 They were also used away from the front line, in the valleys doing agricultural work, taking the place of those who had had to leave for the front.
 In 1915 there were around 27,000 prisoners in the Tyrol, but after this the count of both the living and the dead was soon lost.

 These men tried to escape every day, sometimes providing intelligence to the Italian Alpini who were only a few hundred metres away.
 At the Carè Alto refuge in Adamello, Russian prisoners built an Orthodox church which still stands today.